AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-rest.md

 When you invoke a service using REST, you are prompted for a AEM forms user name and password.
 However, if you do not want to specify a user name and password, you can disable service security.

 To invoke a Forms service (a process becomes a service when the process is activated) using REST, configure a REST endpoint.
-(See “Managing Endpoints" in [administration help](https://www.adobe.com/go/learn_aemforms_admin_63).)
+(See "Managing Endpoints" in [administration help](https://www.adobe.com/go/learn_aemforms_admin_63).)

 After a REST endpoint is configured, you can invoke a Forms service by using an HTTP GET method or a POST method.